Welcome to today's edition of the Rush 24-7 podcast.

 None of what they say makes any sense.

-It's either wrong or flat out lies.
+It's either wrong or flat-out lies.

-Stephanopoulos says, okay, why not allow votes on all that?
+Here's one more stepanopoulos is, okay, why not allow votes on all that?

-When you came in as speaker, you promised in your commitment book a new direction for America.
+When you came in as Speaker, you promised in your commitment book, A New Direction for America.

 If they want to offer a drilling proposal, why can't they have their vote?